Spoilers For ‘General Hospital’: Lucas Is Fed-Up, Brad Is Heartbroken, & Julian’s Scheme Is Exposed

 At this point, Lucas will take Wiley and head to Carly and Sonny’s to spend the night.
 This rift has both men feeling angry and heartbroken, and General Hospital spoilers from SheKnows Soaps share that this will propel Brad to seek out Julian.
 Brad will be looking for support from his father-in-law, but he’s in for a shock.

 Apparently, Julian will reveal that he’s the one behind all of these sneaky moves that made Lucas suspect that Brad was cheating on him.
-As if that doesn’t have Brad reeling enough, General Hospital spoilers indicate that Julian will pressure Brad to let go of Lucas and Wiley and leave Port Charles.
+As if that doesn’t have Brad reeling enough, the latest spoilers indicate that Julian will pressure Brad to let go of Lucas and Wiley and leave Port Charles.

 Brad isn’t about to divorce Lucas and leave Wiley, so he’ll tell his husband what Julian has been doing.
 Of course, Brad doesn’t explain the part about why Julian is willing to go to such great lengths to split the two men apart.
 Rather than reveal anything about Wiley being Jonah, Brad instead will claim that Julian sees his son-in-law as a bad influence.